ninosalonen/crappy-bird/README.md

 # Crappy bird

 A crappy verison of flappy bird with simple 2D graphics.
+This was a small course project where the idea was to get familiar with some different language or paradigm.

 ## Development